austinheap/wordpress-security-txt/trunk/README.txt

 The translations repository is included in builds submitted to the WordPress plugin directory.
 Users with the [GitHub Updater Plugin](https://github.com/afragen/github-updater) don't have to wait for builds to the WordPress plugin directory -- they can get updated translations as soon as they're published to the repository by POEditor.

+== Anonymous Statistics (Opt-in) ==

+This plugin has an option --- that is **disabled** by default and _can only be enabled by explicilty opt-ing in_ on the `security.txt` Settings page --- to collect anonymous statistics to help better understand how this plugin is used and how people are implementing their `security.txt` documents.
+The goal of collecting this data is to aid in research and design of the [specification](https://tools.ietf.org/html/draft-foudil-securitytxt-00), the [PHP library](https://github.com/austinheap/php-security-txt), the [plugin](https://github.com/austinheap/wordpress-security-txt) itself, and to help us create a better experience for all users.

+For example, one function of anonymous statistics is to send your <code>security.txt</code> document to our servers.
+This allows us to track what percent of users are implementing the specification according to the draft RFC, and how it might differ from the explicit definitions submitted to the [Internet Engineering Task Force (IETF)](https://www.ietf.org/).

+We respect your privacy and are happy to clarify on any aspect of the statistics collection and analysis.
+More importantly, you can [verify this in the code for yourself on GitHub](https://github.com/austinheap/wordpress-security-txt/tree/master/trunk).

+We do not track **any** personally-identifiable information and we are committed to protecting your privacy.
+With regards to performance, the tracking is implemented in such a way so as to not impact of your WordPress site at all.

 == Badges ==

 All the badges!